bakhtiararya/EgoPet_dataset_download/README.md

 1. Clone the YouTube-DL repository:
 2. Install yt-dlp and the required Python packages from `requirements.txt`.
-3. Run the following command in the terminal
+3. Run the following command in the terminal.
+This process may take awhile (> 3 hours)

 ```
 python download_egopet_datatset.py